September 2006 Democratic Party of Japan leadership election: Contest

 Ozawa was expected to be re-elected unopposed.
 He was endorsed by Kan and Hatoyama, as well as Yoshihiko Noda and former president Seiji Maehara, who represented junior and mid-ranking legislators who often rebelled against senior leadership.
 Popular former president Katsuya Okada also declined to stand.
 Some members advocated for at least a token contest in order to compete with headlines from the Liberal Democratic Party's leadership contest, which was taking place at the same time.
 Names such as Akira Nagatsuma and Keiichiro Asao were floated, but all chose not to run.
 Ozawa officially announced his re-election bid on 28 August.
+Takashi Kawamura sent Toshio Ogawa to represent him at an information session for prospective candidates held on 6 September, but ultimately did not run either.

 Ozawa was the only candidate to stand when nominations were taken on 12 September.
 He was confirmed without a vote at the party convention on 25 September.
 He declared his biggest goal was to win the 2007 upper house elections the following summer.

 Social Democratic Party leader Mizuho Fukushima, People's New Party leader Tamisuke Watanuki, and New Party Nippon leader Yasuo Tanaka attended the convention as guests, indicating Ozawa's intention to coordinate with other opposition parties for upcoming elections.